Back

 The Modern/Multimedia Age

-In terms of multimedia, beginning in the 1980’s, the video- and computer-game market relied on superheroes as big draws and made superheroes interactive phenomena.
+In terms of multimedia, beginning in the 1980s, the video and computer game market relied on superheroes as big draws and made superheroes interactive phenomena.
 Each superhero film or cartoon garnered its own game adaption, thus creating an interactive aspect to superheroes.
-Marvel vs. Capcom and Mortal Kombat vs. DC Universe even used existing video-game universes to expand the reach of iconic superheroes.
-Similarly, multiplayer online role-playing games (MORGs) such as City of Heroes (2004) and DC Universe Online (2011) create whole worlds and digital social systems for superhero fans.
-Indeed, the digital realm may be the next big profit center for superheroes and their stories.
+Marvel vs. Capcom and Mortal Kombat vs. DC Universe even used existing video game universes to expand the reach of iconic superheroes.
+Similarly, multiplayer online games (MMOs) such as City of Heroes (2004) and DC Universe Online (2011) have created whole worlds and digital social systems for superhero fans.
+Other popular games include Insomniac Games' Spider-Man (2018) and Spider-Man 2 (2023), as well as Marvel Rivals (2024).

 Impact